realA10001986/Remote/README.md

     </tr>
 </table>

-1: Board 1.6M or >= 1.7 required; if LiPo battery is properly connected to battery monitor.
+1: Board 1.6M or >= 1.7 required; if LiPo battery is properly connected to battery monitor.<br>
 2: Not supported through HA/MQTT [_INJECT_](#the-inject_x-command) command

 [Here](CheatSheet.pdf) is a cheat sheet for printing or screen-use.